When it comes to food and drink success stories in Courier Country, one name certainly springs to mind.

 Instead, he’ll be injecting his winnings into his ready meal firm, Kumar’s Curry Club, which will help take the innovative start-up business to the next level.

-He also plans to invest some of the money into rebranding his restaurant Tabla on South Street, which has been open since 2009, and will employ a commercial manager whose role will be to help expand the business to business side of the ready meals business.
+He also plans to invest some of the money into rebranding his his Praveen Kumar Brand, and will employ a commercial manager whose role will be to help expand the business to business side of the ready meals business.

 A portion of the money will be used to revamp the firm’s website, too.